dotnet/AspNetCore.Docs/aspnetcore/blazor/event-handling.md

 ## Event argument types

 For some events, event argument types are permitted.
-If access to one of these event types isn't necessary, it isn't required in the method call.
+Specifying an event type in the method call is only necessary if the event type is used in the method.

 Supported `EventArgs` are shown in the following table.